ForestSquirrelDev/CrazyPig/README.md

 ### Design patterns i used
 #### Scriptable object events
 Long story short, this is basically a variation of observer pattern represented as a bit extended UnityEvent.
-Greatest advantages of this pattern is persistency of ScriptableObjects and possibility  to subscribe to events that do not exist in the scene yet.
+Greatest advantages of this pattern are: persistency of ScriptableObjects and possibility to subscribe to events that do not exist in the scene yet.
 I used it to manage bombs, enemies and a lot more.

 #### Scriptable object variables
 One of the two patterns i used here to avoid singletons.
 [Here](https://github.com/ForestSquirrelDev/DependencyInversion#scriptableobject-variables) i've described my thoughts about this pattern.
 Long story short - it's a great solution to reference values (e.g. in UI) without creating tons of dependencies and references between components.

 #### Runtime sets
-Another great pattern to avoid singletons.
+Another great pattern that replaces one of singleton roles.
 I used runtime sets to store count of all bombs and enemies in the scene.